 We removed over 1T of litter from streams, 128 bags with an estimated 8.5kg per bag.
 155 volunteers were involved.

 Beam along the stream was an e-scooter tour of Palmerston North’s significant streams and drains, including the Mangaone stream, Te Kawau stream and Pioneer Highway drain.
 There were guest speakers who met the group at points along the track to discuss relevant topics including the history of Palmerston North and its urban waterways, the history of Plastic Pollution Challenge, pest plant biosecurity for urban streams, and about the future of Palmerston North with designing our city in a way that avoids the historic stream issues we are now dealing with.
 The participants were then asked for feedback on how to improve the waterways, reduce litter, make the space more inviting, beautiful, and usable, and what would make them more likely to use the space.
 This feedback helped guide the strategy for 2023.

 Beam along the Stream - Historic, present and future tour of Palmerston Norths streams and drains - YouTube

 Events in 2021

-The 2020-2021 Challenge is all about putting the strategies developed during the June 2019 PPPC community workshop into action.
+The 2020-2021 Challenge was all about putting the strategies developed during the June 2019 PPPC community workshop into action.

-Most of urban Palmerston North City is built on top of Te Kawau Stream catchment and the 2019 PPPC sampling results showed that it is also where the largest amount of plastic litter is accumulating.
-Te Kawau Stream is therefore the focus of our first, pilot, neighbourhood restoration project.
-Let's all work together to give it a clean up and some TLC!
+Most of urban Palmerston North City is built on top of Te Kawau Stream catchment and the 2019 PPPC sampling results showed that it was also where the largest amount of plastic litter is accumulating.
+Te Kawau Stream was therefore the focus of our first, pilot, neighbourhood restoration project.

 In Spring 2020 we ran the first part of the 'Arohatia Te Kawau' project.
 The programme (shown below) was released at our Launch Event on Monday 31 August and a printable version can be downloaded here.